What Happens in Synagogues on Yom Kippur?

 You might be surprised to learn what happens in synagogues on Yom Kippur.
 As the sun starts to go down in the late afternoon just as we enter the Day of Atonement, the shift in gear is palpable.
 Israel changes.
 Yom Kippur is the holiest day in the Jewish calendar, and a very special time to experience in Israel.
 Gradually the traffic slows down, thins out, and then completely disappears.
 By early evening, the roads become empty and quiet, apart from kids riding their bikes down the middle of normally busy highways.
-Most people fast for the 24 (well, 25 actually) hours of Yom Kippur from sunset to sunset, and the atmosphere is subdued, quietened.
+Most Yom Kippur streets are empty apart from people going to synagogue and riding bikespeople fast for the 24 (well, 25 actually) hours of Yom Kippur from sunset to sunset, and the atmosphere is subdued, quietened.
 People venture out of their houses, dressed in white.
 Some are taking a stroll in the peaceful atmosphere that has descended.

 Many are on their way to synagogue.